-Individual healthcare plans (and their review) should be drawn up in partnership between the school, parents/carers and a relevant healthcare professional eg school, specialist or children's community nurse, who can best advise on the particular needs of the child.
+Individual healthcare plans (and their review) should be drawn up in partnership between the school, parents/carers and a relevant healthcare professional e.g. school, specialist or children's community nurse, who can best advise on the particular needs of the child.
 Pupils should also be involved whenever appropriate.
-The aim should be to capture the steps which St Nicholas Church of England (Controlled) Primary School should take to help manage their condition and overcome any potential barriers to getting the most from their education.
+The aim should be to capture the steps which St Nicholas CE Primary Academy should take to help manage their condition and overcome any potential barriers to getting the most from their education.
 Partners should agree who will take the lead in writing the plan, but responsibility for ensuring it is finalised and implemented rests with the school.

-St Nicholas Church of England (Controlled) Primary School will ensure that individual healthcare plans are reviewed at least annually or earlier if evidence is presented that the child's needs have changed.
-They will be developed and reviewed with the child's best interests in mind and ensure that St Nicholas Church of England (Controlled) Primary School assesses and manages risks to the child's education, health and social wellbeing, and minimises disruption.
+St Nicholas CE Primary Academy will ensure that individual healthcare plans are reviewed at least annually or earlier if evidence is presented that the child's needs have changed.
+They will be developed and reviewed with the child's best interests in mind and ensure that St Nicholas CE Primary Academy assesses and manages risks to the child's education, health and social wellbeing, and minimises disruption.
 Where a child is returning to school following a period of hospital education or alternative provision, we will work with the local authority and education provider to ensure that the individual healthcare plan identifies the support the child will need to reintegrate effectively.